yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 The purpose of the task is walking from the starting point to the goal point and trying not to fall into the hole.

 The tricky part is that on the frozen surface, there could be some wind to push you in the direction that you don't want to go.
+That's how the